NVIDIA/aistore/downloader/README.md

 ## Features

-> By way of background, AIStore supports a number of [3rd party Backend providers](/docs/providers.md) and utilizes the providers' SDKs to access the corresponding Clouds.
-For Amazon S3, that would be `aws-sdk-go` SDK, for Azure - `azure-storage-blob-go`, and so on.
-Each SDK can be **conditionally linked** into AIS executable - the decision (to link or not to link) is made prior to deployment.
+> By way of background, AIStore supports a number of [3rd party Backend providers](/docs/providers.md) and utilizes the providers' SDKs to access the corresponding backends.
+> For Amazon S3, that would be `aws-sdk-go` SDK, for Azure - `azure-storage-blob-go`, and so on.
+> Each SDK can be **conditionally linked** into AIS executable - the decision (to link or not to link) is made prior to deployment.

 This has a certain implication for the Downloader.
 Namely:

-Downloadable source can be both an Internet link (or links) or a Cloud bucket accessible via the corresponding Cloud SDK.
+Downloadable source can be both an Internet link (or links) or a remote bucket accessible via the corresponding backend implementation.
 You can, for instance, download a Google Cloud bucket via its Internet location that would look something like: `https://www.googleapis.com/storage/.../bucket-name/...`.

 However.
-When downloading a Cloud bucket (**any** Cloud bucket), it is always **preferable** to have the corresponding SDK linked-in.
+When downloading a remote bucket (**any** remote bucket), it is always **preferable** to have the corresponding SDK linked-in.
 Downloader will then detect the SDK "presence" at runtime and use a wider range of options available via this SDK.

 Other supported features include:

-* Can download a single file (object), a range, an entire bucket, **and** a virtual directory in a given Cloud bucket.
+* Can download a single file (object), a range, an entire bucket, **and** a virtual directory in a given remote bucket.
 * Easy to use with [command line interface](/cmd/cli/resources/download.md).
 * Versioning and checksum support allows for an optimal download of the same source location multiple times to *incrementally* update AIS destination with source changes (if any).